-The shift lever controls the drive unit or transmission operation.
+The shift lever controls the drive unit.
 The throttle lever controls the engine speed.
-One of two different types of controls may be used: a single lever which combines both shift and throttle functions for each engine/drive, and a dual lever with one lever controlling the shift function and the other lever controlling the throttle.
+One of two different types of controls may be used: a single lever which combines both shift and throttle functions for each engine/drive, or a dual lever with one lever controlling the shift function and the other lever controlling the throttle function of each engine/drive.